How to Revive a Dying Fiddle-Leaf Fig

 • Placing the fig too close to indoor heating.

-• Sudden drop in temperature overnight.
+• A sudden drop in temperature overnight.

 • Sudden heat wave.